hashgraph/hedera-block-node/server/docs/design/bidi-producer-consumers-streaming.md

 ### Consumer Registration Flow

-When a consumer calls the `StreamSource` gRPC method, the `BlockItemStreamService` will create a new `ConsumerBlockItemObserver` instance for Helidon to invoke during the lifecycle of the bidirectional connection to the downstream consumer.
+When a consumer calls the `subscribeBlockStream` gRPC method, the `BlockItemStreamService` will create a new `ConsumerBlockItemObserver` instance for Helidon to invoke during the lifecycle of the bidirectional connection to the downstream consumer.
 The `ConsumerBlockItemObserver` is constructed with a reference to the `StreamMediator` and to the `ResponseStreamObserver` managed by Helidon for transmitting BlockItemResponses to the downstream consumer.
 The